kataklisma/android-google-places/README.md

 ## Features

 - Nearby Search Request
 - Text Search Request
 - Place Details request
 - Customized Request (based on previous)
-- Support for all fields of the results of json google places.
+- Support for all parameters of the query and results defined in json google places query and results.
 - Integration and use of <a href="https://code.google.com/p/google-api-java-client/">Google APIs Client Library for Java</a>
 - Use of Generics Java